denostack/safen/README.md

   username: "email",
 }, {
   messages: {
+    email: [
-    email: ["this is a custom message in :attribute.", "this is a custom message."], },
+      "this is a custom message in :attribute.", // exist `:attribute` "this is a custom message.", // no `:attribute` ],
+  },
 })